 A supply chain attack occurs when someone intrudes your system through an outside partner or provider with access to your systems and data, in this case, a software update.
 This attack can affect all of the supplier’s customers.

-The malware, now known as Sunburst, also referred as Solorigate by Microsoft, once installed in a system, remained quiet for a couple of weeks.
+The malware, now known as Sunburst, also referred to as Solorigate by Microsoft, once installed in a system, remained quiet for a couple of weeks.
 Solorigate operated stealthily and exfiltrated valuable intellectual property, confidential and proprietary data, emails, and other valuable information from victims’ systems.

 Solorigate supply chain attack